 The development of single and semi-detached dwellings or other forms of horizontal multiple dwellings suitable for seniors housing or any combination of these dwelling types may be permitted within a condominium development on lands identified as Residential Special Policy Area 6, as shown on Schedule A3 of this Plan.
+Notwithstanding Section D1.3.1.2, the maximum permitted density shall not exceed 25 units per net residential hectare.
 Through the site plan and condominium approval processes, the street and block layout on the subject lands shall provide for an attractive appearance from 10 Side Road through the use of measures such as service roads and/or the location of private open space elements.